 The results showed a strong correlation with the findings of a weekly national survey conducted by RKI.
 For example, both results reported feelings of worthlessness were the least frequently reported depressive symptoms, while fatigue and energy loss were most frequently reported.

 This correlation proves the potential of Psychology AI to revolutionise how governments and institutes monitor population mental wellbeing.
-You can get a deeper look into how the coronavirus pandemic and fallout are effecting mental wellbeing with the Symanto’s Mental Health Tracker.

 Using Twitter and Psychology AI as Mental Health Measurement Tools